Estimate Time6 min

 • C: Reportable death benefits under section 6050Y

-• D: Annuity payments from nonqualified annuities that may be subject to tax under section 1411
+• D: Annuity payments from nonqualified annuities and distributions from life insurance contracts that may be subject to tax under section 1411

 • E: Distributions under Employee Plans Compliance Resolution System (EPCRS)